midiacom/alfa/README.md

 * https://stackoverflow.com/questions/45700653/can-my-docker-container-app-access-the-hosts-microphone-and-speaker-mac-wind/48795232 Map a mic inside a docker container

-# VS Code

-code --disable-gpu --no-xshm

 # ACKNOWLEDGMENT

-This  work  is  partially  supported  by  São  Paulo  Research Foundation – FAPESP
+This work was supported in part by the São Paulo Research Foundation (FAPESP) under <strong>Grant 2015/24144-7</strong>, in part by the Coordination for the Improvement of Higher Education Personnel (CAPES), in part by the CAPES-Print, in part by the National Council for Scientific and Technological Development (CNPq), and in part by the Rio de Janeiro State Research Foundation (FAPERJ).

 <p align="center">
   <img src="https://www2.ifsc.usp.br/portal-ifsc/wp-content/uploads/2020/03/fapesp500.jpg" width="30%" alt="Logo V-PRISM">